BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Amit Dixit

-Yeah, good evening sir and congratulations for a good set of numbers.
+Yeah, good evening, sir, and congratulations for a good set of numbers.
 A couple of questions from my side.
-The first one is essentially on recently we have been hearing a lot of shortage with respect to semiconductor chips.
+The first one is essentially on recently, we have been hearing a lot of shortage with respect to semiconductor chips.
 As a result of which the prices have gone up significantly in the market.
 So are you also seeing any impact of that in your bill of materials?
-And can you quantify for us, you know, what percentage of cogs would the semiconductor chips comprise?
+And can you quantify for us, what percentage of COGs, would the semiconductor chips comprise?

 Manoj Jain

-A few of digital chips, also fabless designs we have done and all the fabs which are coming in India, we have signed an MoU with them and early engagement already started with them to leverage on the strength of them manufacturing in India.
-So with these type of things we are confident that chip related issues or surprises should not affect Bell that much.
-That much only I can tell you at this point of time, sir, as.
+A few of digital chips, also fabless designs we have done, and all the fabs which are coming in India, we have signed an MoU with them and early engagement already started with them to leverage on the strength of them manufacturing in India.
+So with these type of things we are confident that chip-related issues or surprises should not affect BEL that much.
+That much only I can tell you at this point of time.

 Amit Dixit

-A percentage of cogs, how much would this chip cost be?
+Sir, as a percentage of COGs, how much would this chip cost be?
 Just a broad estimate.

 Manoj Jain